joelburget/website/posts/healthy-hackathon.md

 Unfortunately no amount of tweaks will make a student genuinely interested in using a website that their teacher is forcing them to use.

-And let's be honest, Khan Academy can be pretty boring.
-It's better than most educational material out there.
-Well, the content itself is, but the site itself ranges from dry to pretty, but rarely fantastic, whimsical, or delightful.

 Our plan was to take Khan Academy's content and embed it in a game that's worth playing.
 The game is a fantasy rpg with gameplay similar to Final Fantasy (so I'm told).
 There's strategy, exploration, levelling up, interesting decisions, and *math*.

 ## Mapping Between KA and KhanQuest